World1014/OmniSync_Technical_Assessment/README.md

 - Display a list of posts
 - Navigate to detailed views of each post
+- Navigate to User page with a list of all posts
 - Built with Next.js and TypeScript

 ## Getting Started